Key takeaways from Trump’s speech at the Republican National Convention

 US stocks tumble as tech share rebound falters

-What was meant to be a unifying speech, however, veered into familiar grievances as Trump denounced undocumented immigration, political “witch hunts” and election fraud.
+What was meant to be a unifying speech, however, veered into familiar grievances as Trump denounced undocumented immigration, political “witch-hunts” and election fraud.

 Still, it was a crowning moment for Trump, complete with lots of fanfare.
 The speech was the final event of the party convention in Milwaukee, Wisconsin, and Republicans rallied around him, praising him on and off stage.